melvinlee/workshops/docs/azure/terraform/oss+ent101/slides-tf.md

 * Create a new organization.
 * Upgrade the organization to Enterprise trial via Settings -> General -> Request Preview Access.
 * Create an API key for your user.
-* Provide the name of the organization to the instructor.

 https://app.terraform.io/signup/account
 https://www.hashicorp.com/resources/why-consider-terraform-enterprise-over-open-source